Turaev-Viro invariants and cabling operations: Proof of Supporting Theorem

-\begin{customlemma}{\ref{MatLem1}} Suppose $r=2m+1 \geq 3$ is coprime to $q$. \begin{enumerate}[(i)] \item Each column of $R_m$ has at most two nonzero entries. \item Each row of $R_m$ has at most two nonzero entries. \item The first column of $R_m$ has exactly one nonzero entry.
-Moreover, $col(1)$ has the form $[1,0,\dots,0]^T$. \item For each column with two nonzero entries, their corresponding row indices differ by at most 2. \item There is a unique $l^*$, $1\leq l^* \leq m$, such that if $l^* \leq m-1$, $col(l^*+1)$ of $R_m$ has exactly one nonzero entry.
-Moreover, when $1 \leq l^* \leq m-1$, $col(l^*+1)$ has the form $[0,D_{l^*},0,\dots,0]^T$ where $D_{l^*}$ is a root of unity. \item All nonzero entries are roots of unity.
-Moreover, when $l^* \leq m-1$, each column of $R_m$ has exactly two nonzero entries except for $col(1)$ and $col(l^*+1)$. \end{enumerate} \end{customlemma}
+\begin{lem} Suppose $r=2m+1 \geq 3$ is coprime to $q$, and let $q^*$ be the multiplicative inverse of $q$ in the ring $\mathbb{Z}_r$.
+Then \begin{enumerate}[(i)] \item Each column of $S_m$ has at most two nonzero entries.
+Moreover, for each column with two nonzero entries, their corresponding row indices differ by at most $2$. \item Let